 Another study found that increasing the casein in rats’ diets promoted the development of breast cancer in rats dosed with carcinogens.
 Women drinking 2-3 cups of cow’s milk a day (what the USDA recommends) increased their risk of breast cancer by 70-80%.
 Cow’s milk is full of estrogen, which helps both baby calves and cancer cells grow.

 Several well-known doctors who promote plant-based diets include Dr. Colin Campbell, Dr. Esselstyn, Dr. Neal Barnard, Dr. John McDougall, Dr. Michael Greger, Dr. Dean and Alesha Sherzai, Dr. Garth Davis, and Dr. Michael Kleper.
 You can even find local plant-based doctors and local plant-based dieticians and wellness coaches.
-For more support from unbiased organizations, check out the American College of Lifestyle Medicine and Dieticians for Professional Integrity.
+For more support from unbiased organizations, check out the American College of Lifestyle Medicine.

 3. The dairy industry exploits workers

 Although the cows suffer the most, they aren’t the only ones who suffer.
 Many farmers themselves feel great remorse about what they do to these creatures to earn a living.

 Animal agriculture exploits farm workers, too

 Secondly, workers endure poor working conditions, low wages and debt, and higher rates of physical and mental illness.
 Because they are often undocumented, they typically lack access to adequate health care and legal protection as well.